 Who doesn’t enjoy a luxurious walk-in closet?
 Yes, closet space does add value to a home but not at the expense of a bedroom.
 In most cases, a home’s value can go up $30,000 – $50,000 per room.
 So before you go full MTV Cribs, think about how much that closet will cost you in the end.

 Adding a swimming pool to your home is a double-edged sword.
 There are certain situations where a pool can boost the value of your home, but it might not be worth the cost of maintenance.
 If you live in a warmer climate, or you live in a neighborhood where pools are the norm then investing in a pool could add value to your home.

 There’s a reason why luxury homes have smooth surfaces.
 Removing that outdated popcorn texture from your walls and ceiling will immediately increase the value of your home by making it more appealing to buyers.
 Textured ceilings are hard to clean and difficult to remove.
 Believe it or not, “How to Remove Popcorn Ceilings” is a top home renovation Google search.

 Carpet is not as popular as it once was.
 In fact, many home buyers are turned off by wall-to-wall carpeting because it’s known to harbor bacteria and allergens.
 It’s nice to have soft carpet in some areas of a home, but it’s not recommended in formal rooms or entryways.
 Adding hardwood floors to your home is likely to increase its value and attract potential buyers.

 If you’re planning a home improvement, don’t forget to consider whether or not it will diminish the value of your home.
-Even though we’re in a hot seller’s market, some projects can keep you from getting top dollar for your home.
+Even though we’re still in a seller’s market, some projects can keep you from getting top dollar for your home.

 Interested in seeing how much your home is worth?
 Get a free home valuation below!